StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 echo "${array[@]}"
 ```

-**Advantage**: Arrays provide straightforward syntax for adding elements, improving readability and maintenance.
+**Advantage**: Arrays provide straightforward syntax for adding elements, improving readability and maintainability.

 ////
 ///

 ## Parsing Input into Variables

 Parsing input into variables is a common task in Bash scripting, allowing you to extract and process data from user inputs, files, or other sources.
-Bash provides the `read` command for these kinds of tasks, offering a more efficient and secure alternative to external commands like `awk`, `sed`, or `cut`.
+Bash provides the `read` command for these tasks, offering a more efficient and secure alternative to external commands like `awk`, `sed`, or `cut`.

 /// admonition | Guidelines
     type: info

-- **Bash Built-ins**: Employ `read` to safely and efficiently parse user inputs and other data directly into variables.
+- **Bash Built-ins**: Use `read` to safely and efficiently parse user inputs and other data directly into variables.
 - **Customize with IFS**: Adjust the Internal Field Separator (IFS) as needed when using `read` to ensure that inputs are split according to your specific requirements, enhancing the flexibility and accuracy of data parsing.
 - **Avoid External Commands**: Minimize the use of external commands like `awk`, `sed`, or `cut` for parsing strings.